Faculty

 Alex Lane, MD

-Alex Lane, MD, is an Instructor in Medicine and Fellow of the American College of Physicians.
+Alex Lane, MD, is an Assistant Professor of Medicine and Fellow of the American College of Physicians.
 He has interests in medical education of residents, high value care and quality improvement, and inpatient treatment of opiate use disorder.
 Dr. Lane serves as Co-Director for Intern Education for the Division of Hospitalist Medicine.
 He attends as a general hospitalist as well as the general medicine inpatient teaching service (FIRM.)
 He serves on the BJH Glycemic Management Committee and the DHM Education committee, and he has published recent literature using mindful lab ordering to reduce inpatient lab draws.

 Gina LaRossa, MD

-Gina LaRossa, MD, is an Assistant Professor of Medicine in the Division of Hospital Medicine.
+Gina LaRossa, MD, is an Associate Professor of Medicine in the Division of Hospital Medicine.
 She serves as medical director for the 3500 Observation Unit, director of the ED Hospitalist program, co-director of the Medicine Consult service and as key clinical faculty for the Internal Medicine Residency Program.
 Gina has interests in clinical operations, medical education and quality improvement.
 She attends frequently on the inpatient medicine teaching service and medicine consult service, as well as caring for patients directly on the hospitalist service.

 Eileen Lee, MD

-Eileen Lee, MD, is an Assistant Professor of Medicine and Co-Director of the School of Medicine's Phase III Capstone Course, which reinforces and evaluates skills essential for students' transition to residency.
+Eileen Lee, MD, is an Associate Professor of Medicine and Co-Director of the School of Medicine's Phase III Capstone Course, which reinforces and evaluates skills essential for students' transition to residency.
 Dr. Lee has extensive experience in communication skills training, frequently facilitates communication skills exercises for students and residents, and directs the medicine clerkship's motivational interviewing session.
 As part of the Division of Hospital Medicine's Faculty Development Committee, she helped create the Roads to Success seminar, which imparts junior medicine faculty with basic teaching skills and other foundational knowledge important for a career in academic medicine.
 She also created the Division's Peer Observation of Teaching Program.
 Clinically, she serves as an attending on the inpatient medicine (FIRM) service and the procedure service, and she provides direct patient care on the hospitalist service.
 She is a fellow in the School of Medicine's Academy of Educators and a member of the Society of Hospital Medicine, the American College of Physicians, and the Alliance for Academic Internal Medicine.

 Lyndon Lee, MD